Roshani movement: Roshani second Insurrection

-In Afghan history

-The Roshaniyya movement was a religious, social, and political challenge to individual Afghans and non-Afghans, as well as to the Afghan tribes.
+In 1630, a grandson of Pir Roshan named Abdul Qadir launched attacks on the Mughal army in Peshawar.
+Thousands of Pashtuns from the Bangash, Afridi, Mohmand, Kheshgi, Yusufzai, and other tribes took part.
+The Roshanis failed in the attack, but continued their resistance against the Mughals throughout the 17th century.

+Legacy

 Bayazid's emphasis on the ascetic life, mysticism, and repentance in anticipation of the Day of Judgement were themes that attracted numerous people and provoked an initially positive reaction from Afghan tribesmen.
-During Bayazid's lifetime and position as leader of the movement, the pantheistic sufi character of the Roshaniyya movement and its mass millenarian appeal were overwhelming.
-After Bayazid's death in 1575 the pantheistic sufi character of the movement became less and less prominent.
+During Bayazid's lifetime and position as leader of the movement, the pantheistic Sufi character of the Roshaniyya movement and its mass millenarian appeal were overwhelming.
+After Bayazid's death in 1575 the pantheistic Sufi character of the movement became less and less prominent.

 Roshaniyya doctrines were more mystical and less overtly legal, which made them more attractive to Afghans who found the shari'at to conflict with the tribal customs of Pashtunwali.
 The biggest challenge of the Roshaniyya movement to Pashtun tribal society happened when religious leaders competed with traditional lineage headmen for leadership of the tribesmen.

 Contribution to Pashto language

 The founder of the Roshani movement, Bayazid Pir Roshan, is credited with inventing a Pashto alphabet and writing one of the earliest known prose in Pashto.
 His alphabet paved the way for writing further literature and poetry in Pashto.
-The Roshani movement gave Pashto some famous poets in the 16th and 17th centuries.
+The Roshani movement gave Pashto some famous poets in the 16th and 17th century.

+Pir Roshan also originally wrote his Khair al-Bayan in Pashto, which meant that the text was more accessible to the Pashtuns than the Arabic Quran and that those followers took some measure of pride in its composition.